red-hat-data-services/NeMo-Guardrails/docs/configure-rails/other-configurations/knowledge-base.md

 # Knowledge Base

-The NeMo Guardrails toolkit supports using a set of documents as context for generating bot responses through Retrieval-Augmented Generation (RAG).
+The NeMo Guardrails library supports using a set of documents as context for generating bot responses through Retrieval-Augmented Generation (RAG).
 This guide explains how to configure and use the knowledge base folder.

 ## Overview